Respiratory Care - Associate of Applied Science

 - The Program Goals and Standards clearly delineate that graduates of the Respiratory Care Program shall demonstrate clinical competency in all aspects of patient care.
 Clinical tasks shall be evaluated and satisfactory proficiency must be demonstrated for all tasks within the clinical practices.
 A student must achieve a satisfactory level of competency for all required clinical task prior to graduation.

 Starting salaries are excellent with premiums paid for evening, night, and weekend shifts.
 Jobs are plentiful throughout the United States.
 Graduates are eligible to take the credentialing examinations administered by the National Board for Respiratory Care (NBRC) which lead to the Registered Respiratory Therapist (RRT) credential.
 Licensure requirements in the state of Montana also are met by successful completion of the NBRC Entry Level (CRT) examination.

 For more information regarding outcomes please visit the Occupational Outlook Handbook for Respiratory Therapists here.

-Students accepted to the program are required to rotate to clinical sites outside the Missoula area on a periodic basis.
+Students admitted to the program are required to rotate to clinical sites outside the Missoula area on a periodic basis.
 These rotations take place during the spring semester, summer session and autumn semester of the second year.
-These sites may include, but are not limited to: Kalispell, Ronan, Polson, Butte, Billings, Bozeman, Hamilton, Helena, Coeur d’Alene and Lewiston, Idaho and Spokane, Washington.
+The clinical sites are located throughout Montana and Idaho.
 Transportation and housing are the student’s responsibility.